TULiberalArts/History/pages/student-life.md

 <details>
   <summary><strong>The John Votaw Research Award</strong></summary>
-<p>Endowed research award for Temple University graduate students of diplomatic and military history, with preference going to military history.</p>
+<p>Endowed research award for Temple University graduate students of diplomatic and military history, with preference going to military history.
+Direct questions or applications should apply to Dr. Alan McPherson.
+The deadline is October 1.</p>
 </details>

 <details>
   <summary><strong>The Jeffrey Bower Research Award</strong></summary>
 <p>Awarded to a Temple University graduate student of military or diplomatic history.
-Preference is given to students who incorporate a study of technology into their work.</p>
+Preference is given to students who incorporate a study of technology into their work.
+Direct questions or applications should contact Dr. Alan McPherson.
+The deadline for spring awards is October 1.</p>
 </details>

 <br>The department also awards the Allen Davis Endowed Fellowship in Public History to an incoming PhD student who is interested in public history.<br>